drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 A boolean variable has one of two values: `True` or `False`.

-To create a boolean variable here are some of the things we can use:
+To create a boolean variable here are some of the things you can use:

 - Equality: `value == other_value`
 - Inequality `value != other_value`